findinpath/dbt_infer_batched_staging_deletions/README.md

 ## Conclusion

-This proof of concept project is a possible solution of the rather ELT problem of needing to infer the deletions for the entries from the staging data.
+This proof of concept project is a possible solution of the rather ELT problem of needing to infer the deletions for the entries from the batched staging data.

 Feel free to provide feedback or alternative implementations to of the topic presented in this project.